IruneAI/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files-master/README.md

 ## AutoML
 AutoML trained several models based on target metric (Accuracy).
-Among others there were StackEnsemble, StandardScalerWrapper, XGBoostClassifier, LightGBM, MaxAbScaler...resulting best model VotingEmsemble with aforementioned Accuracy (see images/automl_train_models.png for further details and images/automl_metrics_and_explanation/).
+Among others there were StackEnsemble, StandardScalerWrapper, XGBoostClassifier, LightGBM, MaxAbScaler...resulting best model VotingEmsemble with aforementioned Accuracy (see images/automl_train_models.png for further details and /images/automl_metrics_and_explanation for additional metrics and model explanation).

 ## Pipeline comparison